Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ipZ1acgaODg.md

 ### Transcript

-> yeah uh want to make a giant ass world and open multiplayer yeah soon soon and and y'all want us to fix multiplayer and optimization forget about it you can only have one thing yeah
+> yeah, want to make a giant ass world and open multiplayer yeah soon soon and and y'all want us to fix multiplayer and optimization forget about it you can only have one thing yeah